Design Trends You Need To Check Out Before Starting Your Kitchen Remodeling Project

 Functionality should be your main concern when it comes to kitchen design – there’s a lot of work going on in the kitchen on a daily basis, so it’s essential to have everything on hand and all your cooking gear well organized.
 However, aesthetics is also important.
 You should love how your kitchen looks – otherwise, you won’t feel like spending time in there and trying out new and delicious recipes.

-If you’re currently planning for a kitchen remodel, check out these trendy design choices that combine both functionality and an appealing look:
+If you’re currently planning for a kitchen remodel, check out these modern kitchen design trends that combine both functionality and an appealing look:

 1. Foregoing the open space concept

 The open space concept, with the living and kitchen areas flowing seamlessly into one another, dominated design trends for a good while now – it became popular in the 90s.
-However, this trend might have reached its peak, and the past couple of years, with the lifestyle shift brought on by the pandemic, probably had something to do with it.
+However, this trend might have reached its peak, and the increased popularity of remote working probably had something to do with it.

 Spending more time at home, with every member of the family doing their own thing, made people see how important it is to be able to find quiet spaces and privacy.
 The open space concept makes things harder when, for example, one person is cooking in the kitchen, and another needs to use the living room for a work meeting.

 Other disadvantages of open space floorplans are higher cooling and heating costs – in the summer, when you cook, the heat permeates the entire home and your AC has to work harder to maintain a comfortable temperature.
-Similarly, during winters, you might want to keep one area warmer than others, but you obviously can’t.
+Similarly, during winters, you might want to keep the area where you spend most of your time, generally the living room, warmer than the rest of the space, but with an open concept, you obviously can’t do that.

-If your home has a decent sized kitchen, consider forgoing the open space plan.
+If you’re in the middle of a kitchen remodeling project right now, consider forgoing the open space plan.
 A closed kitchen means that all the clutter and noises of cooking and mealtime are confined to that space, and the other people in the household can do their own thing without being bothered.
-If you’re not ready to leave the idea of an open kitchen behind – because, if we’re being honest, this trend does look amazing – you can find a compromise.
+If you’re not ready to leave the idea of an open kitchen behind, you can find a compromise.
 Glass walls, for example, are an elegant way of separating the kitchen area from the living area, while also keeping that airy, open look about your home.

 2. Custom organization systems